MatheusAlvesPereira/JavaPackageMoon/CONTRIBUTING.md

 1. fork the repo.
 2. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
-3. Create a new branch for pull request.
+3. Create a new branch for pull request to dev.

 ## Code of Conduct